American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 David W. Barden - Bank of America Merrill Lynch

 Hey, guys.
 Thanks for taking the questions.
 I guess my first question was, Tom, I think you're calling out that you're not including FirstNet build in your guide.
-AT&T has very specifically said that their plan is to roll out their network upgrade alongside FirstNet, so I was curious if you are including some of that AT&T in the guide or not including it.
+AT&T's very specifically said that their plan is to roll out their network upgrade alongside FirstNet, so I was curious if you are including some of that AT&T in the guide, or not including it?
 That would be kind of helpful to understand how those things fit together.

-The second question would be just on the MLA, what the length of that contract would be would help us figure out using the accounting kind of how much that's going to generate per year on a cash basis.
+The second question would be just on the MLA, what the length of that contract would be, would help us figure out, using the accounting, kind of how much that's going to generate per year on a cash basis.
 And then I guess the last piece is on the Viom portfolio.
 As we do feather that into the year-ago period, could you talk about the relative growth rates of the legacy ATC versus the Viom portfolio on a year-over-year basis?
 Thanks.

 James D. Taiclet, Jr. - American Tower Corp.

 So, David, it's Jim.
 Let me take the first one here.
-As far as any individual mobile operators' network plans, we need to refer you back to either their public statements or them directly to get a sense of those.
-As far as any inputs to the current outlook, that is based on existing pipeline of amendments and colocation applications along with our new build plan and the assumed escalator, et cetera, for 2017.
+As far as any individual mobile operators' network plans, we need to refer you back to either their public statements or them directly, to get a sense of those.
+As far as any inputs to the current outlook, that is based on existing pipeline of amendments and colocation applications, along with our new build plan and the assumed escalator, et cetera, for 2017.
 We haven't done 2018 outlook yet, obviously, or signaled it.
 And we'll do that when we have that data.
 So all of this input we have for 2017 is prior to the FirstNet award at all.
 And so we really can't comment on how FirstNet may or may not affect a pipeline of applications from any given carrier, including the announced winner of FirstNet.

 So we just can't address it.
 We don't speak to MLA terms and conditions specifically either.
 But, again, if you want to understand the rollout plan for FirstNet, I think AT&T is the best source for that.